dtluat125/scentronix-web-interviews/README.md

 ### Backend
 The `backend` folder contains the server-side implementation.
 It is designed to provide robust and secure APIs to support the frontend.

-#### Features
-- Provides a comprehensive API layer for frontend integration.
-- Designed for scalability and efficient handling of requests.
-- Includes automated test scripts to ensure code quality and reliability.

 #### Setup Instructions
 1. Navigate to the `backend` directory: